holiday apartment insurance landlord

 Katrin Straub

-Renting out your holiday home entails specific risks, from property damage to loss of rental income, which can often result in damages exceeding one million euros.
-Suitable insurance coverage is therefore essential for every landlord.
-Find out how to optimally secure your holiday property with the right policies.
+Renting out your holiday apartment involves specific risks, from property damage to rental loss, which can often result in losses of over one million euros.
+Suitable insurance cover is therefore essential for every landlord.
+Find out how you can optimally protect your holiday property with the right policies.

 The topic in brief and concise terms

-A specialised holiday apartment insurance is essential for landlords, as standard policies often do not apply, and damages can quickly amount to several thousand euros.
+A specialist holiday apartment insurance policy is essential for landlords, as standard policies often do not apply and damage can quickly amount to several thousand euros.

-The correct specification of the intended use (private/commercial) and any necessary change in use are crucial for full insurance coverage.
+Correctly stating the type of use (private/commercial) and any necessary change of use are crucial for full insurance cover.

 For comprehensive protection of your holiday property, several insurance components are essential.
-The building insurance covers damage to the building itself, such as from fire, storms, or water damage.
-Ensure that natural hazards like flooding or earthquakes are also covered; this can increase the premium by about ten to twenty percent but is often indispensable.
-Household or contents insurance protects the movable furniture in your holiday apartment.
-It is crucial to determine whether you rent privately or commercially, as this affects the type of insurance; commercial policies often cover higher sums.
-Landlord liability insurance (often known as homeowner's liability) is indispensable.
-It steps in when third parties, such as your tenants, suffer harm on your property and make claims of up to three million euros.
-For clearly commercial operations with multiple units, a public liability insurance policy may be necessary to cover additional risks.
-Careful selection of these core components forms the foundation of your protection.
+The buildings insurance covers damage to the building itself, for example caused by fire, storm or burst pipes.
+Make sure that natural hazards such as flooding or earthquakes are also included; this can increase the premium by around ten to twenty per cent, but is often essential.
+Contents insurance protects the movable furnishings of your holiday apartment.
+Here, it is crucial whether you rent privately or commercially, as this affects the type of insurance; commercial policies often cover higher sums.
+A landlord liability insurance policy (often known as house and landowners’ liability insurance) is indispensable.
+It comes into play if third parties, for example your tenants, are injured on your property or in the house and make claims of up to three million euros.
+If you have a clearly commercial operation with several units, public liability insurance for businesses may become necessary to cover additional risks.
+The careful selection of these core components forms the foundation of your protection.

-Optimize costs: Understanding premiums for holiday home insurance
+Optimising costs: understanding premiums for holiday let insurance

-Implement additional protection: secure against rental loss and legal disputes
+Implement supplementary cover: protect against rental loss and legal disputes

-Leverage expert knowledge: Avoid pitfalls and optimise insurance coverage
+Make use of expert knowledge: avoid pitfalls and optimise insurance cover

-Special case online portals: Understanding the peculiarities of Airbnb and Co.
+Special case online portals: understanding the specifics of Airbnb and similar platforms

-Renting through online platforms like Airbnb or Booking.com is popular, but it comes with specific insurance considerations.
-Some platforms offer their own protection programmes for hosts, such as Airbnb's 'Host Guarantee', which can cover property damage up to one million US dollars.
-However, these programmes are often not a complete substitute for a comprehensive holiday rental insurance policy for landlords.
-The conditions of these platform guarantees often include exclusions or provide for secondary liability, meaning that your private insurance must first pay out.
-Moreover, they usually do not cover liability claims or rental income losses.
-It is therefore essential that you tailor your own insurance coverage, particularly the landlord liability insurance and contents insurance, to the specific risks of short-term letting.
-Confirm with your insurer whether letting via such platforms is explicitly covered and if there are any restrictions, such as a maximum rental period per year (often 60 to 90 days).
+Renting out via online portals such as Airbnb or Booking.com is popular, but it does come with insurance-specific particularities.
+Some platforms do offer their own protection programmes for hosts, such as Airbnb’s “Host Guarantee”, which can cover property damage up to one million US dollars.
+However, these programmes are often no substitute for your own comprehensive holiday apartment insurance for landlords.
+The terms of these platform guarantees often contain exclusions or provide for secondary liability, which means that your private insurance must pay first.
+In addition, they usually do not cover liability claims or loss of rental income.
+It is therefore essential that you tailor your own insurance cover, in particular the landlord liability insurance and contents insurance, to the specific risks of short-term letting.
+Check with your insurer whether renting out through such portals is explicitly covered and whether there are any restrictions, for example regarding the maximum rental period per year (often 60 to 90 days).
 Transparent communication with your insurer about your rental activities is crucial.

-If damage occurs in your holiday home, swift and correct actions are crucial for a smooth settlement with your insurance provider.
+If damage occurs in your holiday apartment, acting quickly and correctly is crucial for a smooth settlement by your insurer.
 Document the damage immediately and as thoroughly as possible with photos or videos – at least five to ten shots are recommended.
-Report the damage promptly, typically within a week, to your insurer.
-Carry out immediate measures to minimize damage, such as turning off the water supply in the event of a burst pipe, to prevent further costs of hundreds of euros.
-Keep damaged items until the situation is resolved with the insurer, as they often need to be inspected.
-Create a list of all damaged or stolen items including details of the original cost and date of purchase; the previously created inventory list can help here.
-In the case of burglary or vandalism, file a report with the police immediately – a copy of the report will be needed by the insurance company.
-Our expert tip: Keep the damage reference number you receive from the insurer ready for every communication to speed up identification and processing by up to thirty percent.
-Good preparation and prompt action in an emergency are worth their weight in gold.
+Report the damage to your insurer without delay, usually within a week.
+Carry out immediate measures to minimise the damage, for example turning off the water supply in the event of a burst pipe, to avoid further costs of several hundred euros.
+Keep damaged items until the matter has been clarified with the insurer, as they often need to be inspected.
+Create a list of all damaged or stolen items, including their replacement value and date of purchase; the inventory list created beforehand will help here.
+In the event of burglary or vandalism, file a report with the police immediately – the insurer will require a copy of the report.
+Our expert tip: keep the claim number you receive from the insurer to hand in all communications to speed up allocation and processing by up to thirty per cent.
+Good preparation and quick action in an emergency are worth their weight in gold.

 Legal framework and obligations for landlords

-Your next step to optimal protection: Individual risk analysis
+Your next step towards optimal protection: personalised risk analysis

 FAQ

-Which insurances are mandatory for holiday home landlords?
+Which insurance policies are mandatory for landlords of holiday apartments?

-There is no legal requirement in Germany for a specific insurance policy for renting out holiday apartments.
-However, building insurance is highly recommended for every property owner and is often a prerequisite for financing.
-Landlord liability insurance is also indispensable to protect against high compensation claims.
+In Germany, there is no legally mandatory specific insurance for letting holiday apartments.
+However, buildings insurance is strongly recommended for every property owner and is often a prerequisite for financing.
+Landlord liability insurance is also essential to protect yourself against substantial claims for damages.

-Does my private liability insurance cover the rental of my holiday apartment?
+Does my private liability insurance cover the letting of my holiday apartment?

-Generally not sufficient.
-Personal liability insurance often only covers owner-occupied properties or excludes or severely limits renting to holiday guests.
-A separate landlord liability insurance (building and landowner liability) is necessary.
-This often costs from 50 euros per year.
+As a rule, not sufficient.
+Private liability insurance often only covers owner-occupied properties or excludes letting to holiday guests, or only includes it to a very limited extent.
+Separate landlord liability insurance (house and landowners’ liability insurance) is necessary.
+This often costs from EUR 50 per year.

-What is the difference between home contents insurance and inventory insurance for a holiday apartment?
+What is the difference between contents insurance and inventory insurance for a holiday apartment?

-Contents insurance is intended for privately used (possibly occasionally rented out) holiday homes.
-If the holiday home is primarily rented out commercially, a contents insurance (also known as an inventory insurance) is necessary, which often covers higher sums insured and specific commercial risks.
+Contents insurance is intended for holiday apartments used privately (and, where applicable, rented out occasionally).
+If the holiday apartment is rented out primarily on a commercial basis, commercial contents insurance (also known as contents cover) is necessary, as it often covers higher sums insured and specific commercial risks.

 Are damages caused by guests’ vandalism covered by insurance?

-Damage caused by vandalism can be covered by your inventory or household insurance, provided this component is included.
-It is important to check the specific terms of your policy, as there are differences between providers.
-A deposit can cover initial damages.
+Damage caused by vandalism may be covered by contents insurance or household contents insurance, provided this component is included.
+It is important to check the exact terms of your policy, as there are differences between providers.
+A deposit can cover initial damage.

-What happens if my holiday apartment is vacant for an extended period?
+What happens if my holiday apartment is left unoccupied for an extended period of time?

-Extended vacancy (often defined as more than 60 or 90 days) can be considered an increased risk and must be reported to the insurer.
-Otherwise, coverage may be jeopardized.
-Some insurers offer special policies for holiday properties that take vacancy periods into account.
+Longer periods of vacancy (often defined as more than 60 or 90 days) may be considered an increased risk and must be reported to the insurer.
+Otherwise, insurance cover may be jeopardised.
+Some insurers offer special tariffs for holiday properties that take vacancy periods into account.

-Can I pass on the cost of the holiday home insurance to the tenants?
+Can I pass on the costs of the holiday apartment insurance to the tenants?

-The costs for building insurance and landlord liability insurance can be proportionately passed onto tenants through the service charges if agreed upon in the rental contract.
-However, for holiday homes with short-term rentals, this is unusual and usually included in the rental price.
-The costs for legal protection or rent loss insurance are typically not transferable to tenants.
+The costs for buildings insurance and landlords’ liability insurance can be allocated proportionately to tenants via service charges if this is agreed in the tenancy agreement.
+However, for holiday apartments with short-term letting, this is unusual and is usually already factored into the rental price.
+The costs of legal expenses insurance or loss-of-rent insurance are generally not chargeable to tenants.

 Subscribe to our newsletter